- Many countries aren’t allowing American tourists

 Restrictions stemming from the coronavirus pandemic have kept many citizens around the world from traveling internationally.
-In the U.S., travel restrictions went into effect on March 21 and will not cease until Sept.
-21. Somehow, despite these restrictions, some Americans are posting photos and videos of their vacations at nearly vacant resorts and travel destinations across the U.S. southern border.
+Somehow, despite these restrictions, some Americans are posting photos and videos of their vacations at nearly vacant resorts and travel destinations across the U.S. southern border.
 So, can Americans travel to Mexico during the pandemic?

 The U.S. Embassy currently advises against traveling to Mexico.
 Inbound border crossings are limited to “essential travel.”
 Essential travelers include citizens of the U.S., students of U.S. schools, people seeking medical care within American borders, and diplomats, to name a few.
 The CDC even issued a “Level 3 Travel Health Notice for Mexico due to COVID-19.”

 Some countries have begun welcoming visitors back within their borders, but travel from the U.S., in particular, is limited (and when those countries do, like Ireland, it makes their citizens nervous).
-As of Sept.
-25, the U.S. had about 7 million coronavirus infections and more than 200,000 deaths, while Mexico had suffered more than 715,000 cases and 75,000 deaths.
+As of Nov.
+19, the U.S. had about 11.5 million coronavirus infections and more than 250,000 deaths, while Mexico had suffered more than 1.01 million cases and 99,000 deaths.
 For this reason, many countries are restricting travel from the U.S. until its rising infection numbers slow.